 9. Business is about relationships.
 Relationships hinge on trust.
 So lying, cheating or doing anything that betrays trust, also hurts the brand.
 As Marty Neumeier said, “Trust is the ultimate shortcut to a buying decision, and the bedrock of modern branding.”

 10. Remember that consumers are deeply, contagiously skeptical.
 And if they feel they’re being duped, they’ll shout it out any way they can.
+In fact, there’s a small, but vocal, segment of the population that has nothing better to do than lurk around on Twitter just waiting for something to snark about.

 11. Be Novel.
 Great novels aren’t true but they reveal truths.
 They involve deep, meaningful characters and a storyline that grips, moves, builds.
 Brands should do the same.
 If you’re staying static, you’re losing relevance.
 And great writing is a differentiator, all by itself!